Sustainable Living Center Oregon

 After the filming was complete, the plan was to torch the house because it was a film set, a temporary structure.
 1970 was a sweltering/dry summer, and the county wouldn’t give a permit for the fire, so the filmmakers sold the house.

 Amazingly — demonstrating what seems to be the ultimate in “shoring up” (adding a foundation, cleaning up the movie debris, painting, etc.) — the house has been owned and lived in over the past 40 years.
-Located half a mile up the Siletz River Highway, It is now available for sale or as a short-term vacation rental.
+Located halfway up the Siletz River Highway, It is now available for sale or as a short-term vacation rental.

 Established in 1991, the purpose of this refuge is to protect and enhance estuarine fish and wildlife resources and their habitats.
 Encompassing 568 acres, Siletz Bay features salt marsh, brackish marsh, tidal sloughs, mudflats, and coniferous and deciduous forestland.
 The refuge provides nursery grounds for Coho and Chinook Salmon, Steelhead and Cutthroat Trout, and other anadromous species.
 The primary ecological goal for the sanctuary is to allow the salt marsh to return to its natural state of twice-daily tidal inundation.